jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00276-013-1199-9/MediaObjects/276_2013_1199_Fig4_HTML.jpg?as=webp

-Elamrani et al., 2014: "Fibers of the anterior layer made an angle of 13° (SD 2.6) with the axis of fibula.
+140 beams were created oriented as described in Elamrani et al., 2013 [@Elamrani2013]: "Fibers of the anterior layer made an angle of 13° (SD 2.6) with the axis of fibula.
 Those of the posterior layer made an angle of 24.2° (SD 2.48) with the axis of fibula."
+The avarage thickness is 0.54 mm

+Stiffness of anterior tibiofibular ligament: 162 +/- 64 N/mm [@Hoefnagels2007]

+stiffness in fiber direction is assumed based on Minns and Hunter [@Minns1976] For the 2mm x 20mm sample an ultimate stress of  920 ±/- 205 Kgf/cm^2  = 0.09022118 GPa is reported at 7.7%

+Assuming linear stiffness up to the ultimate stress, a young modulus of 1.17 GPa can be assumed. for a sample with a crossection of 2x0.54=~1mm^2

+For the ligmaents connecting the proximal end, a higher stiffness was assumed.
+It was set to 5 GPa as first triasl.
+(TODO: Check for reference)

 ## Joints